r-lib/usethis/tests/testthat/_snaps/package.md

     Code
       use_package("R", type = "Depends", min_version = "3.6")
     Message
-      v Adding 'R' to Depends field in DESCRIPTION
+      v Adding "R" to Depends field in DESCRIPTION

 ---

     Code
       use_package("R", type = "Depends", min_version = TRUE)
     Message
-      v Increasing 'R' version to '>= 4.1' in DESCRIPTION
+      v Increasing "R" version to ">= 4.1" in 'DESCRIPTION'

 # use_package(type = 'Suggests') guidance w/o and w/ rlang

     Code
       use_package("withr", "Suggests")
     Message
-      v Adding 'withr' to Suggests field in DESCRIPTION
+      v Adding "withr" to Suggests field in DESCRIPTION
-      * Use `requireNamespace("withr", quietly = TRUE)` to test if package is installed
+      * Use `requireNamespace("withr", quietly = TRUE)` to test if withr is installed.
       * Then directly refer to functions with `withr::fun()`

 ---